 She’s been asking members to give ALCS their email addresses for the last 15 years and hasn’t given up yet.

-Her spare time is mainly devoted to chasing her 2 year old around a park.
+Her spare time is mainly devoted to chasing her 2 children around the park.

 Richard joined the ALCS legal team in 2002, having previously worked in private practice, and became Head of Rights and Licensing in 2007.